kaiokassiano/pygalume/README.md

 # pylume

-A simple python command line utility using the Vagalume API to search and show songs lyrics.
+A simple python command line utility using the Vagalume API to search song lyrics, and show them through Tkinter GUI.